 How do we manage application state in Angular?
 What are some of the good approaches to keep data in sync between different components and services that use the data?

-Continue reading “An Approach to State Management in Angular Applications”Category Archives: Software Development
+Continue reading “An Approach to State Management in Angular Applications”Spring controller as a single business resource

 The Spring Framework is great in how it provides an opinionated way to structure our applications, and because so many people are using it, it’s easy for new developers to quickly familiarise themselves with the codebase.